sqlpad/sqlpad/docs/authentication.md

 ?> Available as of `4.2.0`

 SQLPad can be configured to run without any authentication at all.
-This can be enabled by setting `DISABLE_AUTH` to `true`.
+This can be enabled by setting `SQLPAD_AUTH_DISABLED` to `true`.

-If enabled, `SQLPAD_DISABLE_AUTH_DEFAULT_ROLE` is used to assign admin or editor role to users.
+If enabled, `SQLPAD_AUTH_DISABLED_DEFAULT_ROLE` is used to assign admin or editor role to users.
 Set to `editor` if you want to restrict SQLPad to connections defined via configuration.

 ## Auth Proxy